dropwizard/dropwizard/docs/source/manual/configuration.rst

 -----------------

 HTTP/2 promotes using encryption, but doesn't require it.
-However, most browsers stated that they will not support HTTP/2 only without encryption.
+However, most browsers stated that they will not support HTTP/2 without encryption.
 Currently no browser supports HTTP/2 unencrypted.

-The connector should be only used in closed secured networks or during development.
-It expects from clients an HTTP/1.1 OPTIONS request with ``Upgrade : h2c`` header to indicate a wish to upgrade to HTTP/2 or a request the HTTP/2 connection preface.
+The connector should only be used in closed secured networks or during development.
+It expects from clients an HTTP/1.1 OPTIONS request with ``Upgrade : h2c`` header to indicate a wish to upgrade to HTTP/2, or a request with the HTTP/2 connection preface.
 If the client doesn't support HTTP/2, a plain HTTP/1.1 connections will be used instead.

 This connector extends the attributes that are available to the :ref:`HTTP connector <man-configuration-http>`